 This article is a chapter from Quadrotech’s popular eBook, ‘Everything You Need To Know About Office 365 Tenant to Tenant Migrations’.
-You can download the complete guide for free here.

 SharePoint Online (SPO) and OneDrive for Business (ODFB) are part of the core workloads present in Office 365, providing the ability to not only to store documents and information but also to build modern workplace solutions and services on top of both services.

 Similar to the other Office 365 core workloads (Exchange Online and Skype for Business), we have the following common scenarios when considering the migration of SPO and ODFB information and contents structures between two or more Office 365 tenants:

 - Divestiture scenario: A Business Group that currently uses Office 365 decides to disincorporate one or more companies that are part of the Group and each of these companies wants to keep using Office 365.
 They need to move all the SPO and ODFB data from the Business Group Office 365 tenant to the new subscriptions created for each company.